Wise314/barnicle-ai-systems/identity-formation-detection/README.md

 ## Technical Approach

-**What It Measures:** How much of final learned behavior has already emerged after one epoch
+**What It Measures:** Predictive signal in early training dynamics that correlates with final training requirements

 **Why It Works:**
 - Low formation (0.2): Network hasn't figured out patterns → needs lots more training